topStrip1

 what does relapse mean in self harm

-Self-harm relapse can be challenging since people constantly try to conceal their emotions out of embarrassment or concern for criticism.
-But, there are a few widespread symptoms that can tell someone is having a relapse:
+Self-harm relapse can be difficult to identify since people often try to conceal their emotions.
+But, there are a few widespread symptoms that are associated with self-harm relapses:

-• Reappearing scars or fresh wounds - If you find someone with a history of self-harming activity having newly reopened scars or wounds on their body, that could be an obvious possibility of a relapse.
+• Reappearing scars or fresh wounds - If a person with a history of self-harm has new or fresh scars or wounds, it may indicate a relapse.

-• Increased isolation or withdrawal - When dealing with intense emotions, they could avoid social situations and isolate themselves more.
+• Increased isolation or withdrawal - When dealing with intense emotions, a person may withdraw or isolate themselves from friends and family.
 This may be a sign of a recurrence of self-harm.

 • Changes in mood or behavior - Individuals experiencing a relapse may become more irritable, and anxious, or can show signs of depression.
 They may also start engaging in other self-destructive behaviors, like substance abuse.

-• Neglecting self-care -A person can be dealing with self-harm relapse if they stop taking care of themselves, such as by ignoring personal hygiene, skipping meals, or not getting enough sleep.
+• Neglecting self-care -A person may be dealing with a self-harm relapse if they stop taking care of themselves.
+They might ignore personal hygiene, skip meals, or not get enough sleep.

 Common-Signs-Of-Self-harm-Relapse